The Everyday of Life

 Unwinding Like the Mountains Around Him

-The small Azerbaijani city of Quba rests comfortably to the east of the Caucasus mountains, sitting right at their base, right where they begin to unwind and settle down to the shores of the Caspian Sea.
-Within the city of Quba itself, and resting just as comfortably, this man is enjoying his own moment of peace, unwinding like the mountains around him, taking every in and nothing for granted.
+Within the city of Quba itself, and resting just as comfortably, this man is enjoying his own quiet moment of peace.
+Unwinding like the mountains around him.
+Taking everything in and nothing for granted.

 The Town of Lin on Lake Ohrid, Albania